robgolding/django-radius/README.md

 authenticate against another.

-The realm-based RADIUS authentication backend (`radiusauth.backends.RADIUSRealmBackend`) expects the username to be in a particular format: `<username>@<realm>`.
-The username and realm are separated, and the realm is used to determine which RADIUS server to authenticate against.
+The realm-based RADIUS authentication backend (`radiusauth.backends.RADIUSRealmBackend`) expects to be provided with an extra argument when authenticating a user: the realm in which they belong.
+The realm is used to determine which RADIUS server to contact when verifying the user's credentials - though this logic is up to the developer to implement by overriding the `get_server` method.

 As with thee standard RADIUS backend, a `User` object is created in the Django auth application when a user successfully logs into the system.
-With the realm-based backend, however, the username is set to the *full* string passed to the backend (i.e. `<username>@<realm>`).
-This is to avoid clashes which may occur when authenticating against more than one RADIUS server.
-Simply be aware of this fact when displaying usernames in templates etc., as users might be confused by a username which looks similar to an email address, but is clearly not.
+With the realm-based backend, however, the username is set to the string returned by the `construct_full_username` method, which is supplied with the username and the realm.
+By default, this method returns a string in the format
+<username>@<realm> to avoid clashes in the Django user database.
+You should be
+aware of this fact when displaying usernames in templates etc., as users might be confused by a username which looks similar to an email address, but is clearly not.

 ### Customised Functionality

 The `get_server` method of the backend class is used to determine which RADIUS server to authenticate against.
-This can be customised by extending the `RADIUSRealmBackend` class, and implementing this method. `get_server` takes one argument: the realm which was extracted from the username.
+This can be customised by extending the `RADIUSRealmBackend` class, and implementing this method. `get_server` takes one argument: the realm which is passed to the `authenticate` method.

 By default, the `RADIUSRealmBackend` simply returns the RADIUS server details specified in the project's settings file.